luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ![](docs/diff2D_damp.png)

-This second order pseudo-transient approach enables the iteration count to scale close to _O(N)_ and not _O(N^2)_, resulting in a total number of iterations `niter` normalised by the number of grid points `nx` to stay constant and even decay as function of number of grid points `nx`:
+This second order pseudo-transient approach enables the iteration count to scale close to _O(N)_ and not _O(N^2)_, resulting in a total number of iterations `niter` normalised by the number of grid points `nx` to stay constant and even decay with increasing number of grid points `nx`:

 ![](docs/iter_scale.png)